 The wound may drain for the first 2 days.
 Cover the wound with a clean dry dressing.
 Change the dressing if it becomes soaked with blood or pus.

 If a gauze packing was placed inside the abscess pocket, you may be told to remove it yourself.
 You may do this in the shower.
-Once the packing is removed, you should wash the area in the shower, or clean the area as directed by your provider.
+Once the packing is removed, you should wash the area in the shower, or clean the area as directed by your healthcare provider.
 Continue to do this until the skin opening has closed.
+Carefully throw away the packing to prevent spreading any infection.
 Make sure you wash your hands after changing the packing or cleaning the wound.

 If you were prescribed antibiotics, take them as directed until they are all gone.